cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 node operators to provide this service.
 As a result, the number of nodes in production CometBFT networks offering the state sync service (i.e., servers offering snapshots) has been limited, which has rendered the service _fragile_ (from the client's point of view).
-It is very hard to find a node with _good_ snapshots, leading nodes to often block during sync up.
+In other words, it is very hard to find a node with _good_ snapshots, leading nodes to often block during sync up.

 > 3. High level idea behind the solution